-The idea of farm-to-table is by no means just an idea anymore – it’s a full-blown movement.
+The idea is by no means just an idea anymore – it’s a full-blown movement.
 Up until the 1970s, processed food reigned supreme over the restaurant industry.
 It wasn’t until the “hippie” movement that organic food started sweeping the nation.
 The growth and scalability of the farm-to-table movement was trending in an upward direction from that point forward.

 Five years ago, farmers markets were not what they are today.
 Now, almost every town and city has a farmers market locally that is booming!